Today, many project managers use agile methods to break large projects down into more manageable tasks called sprints.

 Connect Clarizen with Google Drive, Salesforce, SAP, Sharepoint, Excel, and other tools for even greater productivity.

-Now that you have all of the right tools to get started on your project roadmap, all you need to do is set up some agile methods.
+Now that you have all of the right tools to get started on your project roadmap, all you need to do is set up some agile methods for successful management process.

 Say goodbye to Gantt charts and Kanban boards, and say hello to V-model!
 It's up to you and your board of directors to start using agile management.
 The next step is to update your roadmap repeatedly and with continuous improvement objectives at the end of each sprint.
 Prioritization, guidance, reporting, backlog, and change management are your keywords.